mk12/blog/posts/over-shuffled.md

 Fisher and Yates described this method in 1938, showing that it results in an unbiased permutation.
 It was a bit more complicated than this because they were talking about shuffling data with pen and paper, not shuffling physical cards.
 Something along these lines:

-1. Write down the numbers 1 to _n_.
+1. Write down the numbers 1 to $n$.
 2. Pick a random one of the numbers.
 3. Strike it out and write it down elsewhere.
 4. Repeat until all numbers are struck out.